-WRITING AND STUDY SKILLS CENTER
+WRITING AND STUDY SKILLS CENTER Muntz 112K 745.5733

-Muntz 112K 745.5733
+Bob Murdock, Faculty Director

-Libby Anthony, Acting Faculty Director Eric Van Hoose, Manager, Writing & Study Skills Center https://www.ucblueash.edu/students/services/labs/writing-center.html
+Eric Van Hoose, Manager, Writing & Study Skills Center

-Hours: Monday-Thursday 9 a.m. - 8 p.m., Friday 9 a.m. - 5 p.m.
+Hours: Monday-Thursday 9 a.m. -8 p.m., Friday 9 a.m. -5 p.m.

 The Writing and Study Skills Center in 112K Muntz Hall provides students the opportunity to consult with professional, degree-holding academic tutors.
 Services are free to UC Blue Ash students.
 Tutors work with students from all disciplines in one-on-one sessions in person and online to help build strategies to succeed in any academic writing situation and at any stage during the writing process.
 In addition to writing, tutors work with students to build strategies to help them succeed at college.
 Student success topics include strategic reading, organization, time management, taking notes, improving memory, test-taking strategies, and managing school-related stress.
 In addition to individual tutoring support, we also offer two student support groups: the English Conversation Group and Creative Writing Club.
 Information about these groups as well as how to schedule individual appointments can be found on our website.